opsabarsec/titanic_on_databricks/README.md

 ## 2. The data
 A csv file has been  sourced from https://www.kaggle.com/c/titanic/data and imported into Databricks.

-The ETL pipeline is broken into three steps that correspond to different quality levels in the pipeline:
+The ETL process was divided into three steps that correspond to different quality levels in the pipeline:

     • data ingestion (“Bronze” tables).
 Set the correct schema.